 The first method we’re going to talk about is the 5-leaf junction method, this is the one we use on our own bushes.
 This method of deadheading roses is super easy, all you need is a pair of garden shears and some white glue (anything but school glue, it tends to wash off).
 Cut the cane of the spent bloom at the first 5-leaf junction, make sure you cut it at an angle so that the water slides off instead of pooling water.
 Leave 3/16-1/4 inch above the junction, this will promote further growth and blooming.

-The Twist and Pull Method Of Deadheading Roses
+How To Deadhead Roses: The Twist and Pull Method

-The second method of deadheading roses is to take hold of the spent blooms with your fingers and quickly twist your wrist so that it pops off.
+The second method of how to deadhead roses is to take hold of the spent blooms with your fingers and quickly twist your wrist so that it pops off.
 This method can leave sticks behind that will die back and not look pretty for a while.
 With some roses, this can cause weak new growth that can’t support new growth and cause drooping blooms.

 How To Deadhead Knockout Roses